sindresorhus/awesome-scifi/readme.md

 ### Post Apocalyptic

-_Novels concerning the end of civilisation, usually based in a future resulting from a catastrophe of some sort, where only scattered elements of technology remain._
+_Novels concerning the end of civilization, usually based in a future resulting from a catastrophe of some sort, where only scattered elements of technology remain._

 #### [A Canticle for Leibowitz](https://www.goodreads.com/book/show/164154.A_Canticle_for_Leibowitz) (1959) *by Walter M. Miller Jr.* [4.0]